Javanese people: Language

 The Javanese language was formerly written with a script descended from the Brahmi script, natively known as Hanacaraka or Carakan.
-In addition, Javanese language can also written with right-to-left script descended from the Arabic script called Pegon.
+In addition, Javanese language can also be written with right-to-left script descended from the Arabic script called Pegon.
 Upon Indonesian independence it was replaced with a form of the Latin alphabet.

 While Javanese was not made an official language of Indonesia, it has the status of regional language for communication in the Javanese-majority regions.
 The language also can be viewed as an ethnic language because it is one of the defining characteristics of the Javanese ethnic identity.